Its-All-About-the-Journey/100daysofcode/source_code/day016/README.md

 # Sample output
 ```
-What would you like? (espresso/latte/cappuccino): espresso
+What would you like? (espresso/latte/cappuccino): latte
-Espresso costs $1.50
-Give me your money
+Please insert coins.
+How many quarters?: 99
+How many dimes?: 0
+How many nickles?: 0
 How many pennies?: 0
-How many nickels?: 0
-How many dimes?: 0
-How many quarters?: 999999999
-Here is $249999998.25 in change.
+Here is $22.25 in change.
-Here is your espresso ☕.
+Here is your latte ☕️.
 Enjoy!
+What would you like? (espresso/latte/cappuccino): cappuccino
+Sorry there is not enough water.
 What would you like? (espresso/latte/cappuccino): report
-Coffee Machine Supply Status:
+Machine Report:
-* Water: 250ml
+Water: 100ml
-* Milk: 200ml
+Milk: 50ml
-* Coffee: 82g
+Coffee: 76g
-* Money: $1.50
+Money: $2.5
+What would you like? (espresso/latte/cappuccino): iff
 What would you like? (espresso/latte/cappuccino): off
 ```